syntaxerror019/miles/content/posts/NOAA-Ocean-Exploration/index.md

 Overall, it was great working with Matty, and I think we both learned so much.
 We weren’t expecting to place well (or even at all), considering that we had such limited time and resources to finish the project.
 I know I can speak for both of us here, because placing 3rd nationally was a great feeling.

-Feel free to check out some of the additional resources on this project.
+Feel free to checkout some of the additional resources on this project.
 I have made copies of important documents as perma-links as well

 [MATE ROV Additional Challenges](https://materovcompetition.org/additional-challenges) \- [https://materovcompetition.org/additional-challenges](https://materovcompetition.org/additional-challenges)
 [MATE ROV Additional Challenges](http://mileshilliard.com/files/materovcompetition.pdf) (PDF)